 The ad performance metrics that matter most to your brand may be unique to you, but there are a few gold-standard advertising metrics that set the tone for ads in most industries: viewability, video completion rate, and click-through rate (CTR).

-Let’s take a closer look at the first three most important ad performance metrics.
+Let’s review the first three most important ad performance metrics.

 1. Viewability